Navigation

 8. WWII Italian camouflage may be used by Italian and German units (but must be sewn on the proper pattern for German units).
 Austrian and West German camouflage are NOT allowed.

 9. To serve as a member of the Authenticity Committee a person must be a member of the WWII H.R.S., Inc. for at least two (2) years, and send a letter to the chairman of the Authenticity Committee.
 A committee member serves until either he resigns or is dismissed.
-Members of the
+Members of the Authenticity Committee should be selected, whenever possible, from units showing the highest levels of authenticity.

 10. A member of the Authenticity Committee must be willing and able to attend events and make on-the-spot judgments about authenticity matters.